EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 ~~If you finish this successfully on your own and submit, a mentor will get in touch with you to guide you and share useful learning resources if you need to learn something new.~~ Due to limited mentorship bandwidth, mentorship will be provided only on very specific questions through the Slack channel.
 Please do not get blocked on the mentor to proceed.

 _NOTE: DO NOT request edit access to the Figma file.
-Can you edit the question paper in your exam?
 You can duplicate the file and edit it if you wish to play around with the design_

 ### 2. Shortlisting